-A ‘SpongeBob SquarePants’ Prequel Is In The Works To Reunite Fans With Their Favorite Underwater Hero
+A ‘SpongeBob SquarePants’ Prequel Is Officially In The Works & The Details Sound So Good

 Before SpongeBob SquarePants lived in a pineapple under the sea, he spent his summers at a sleepaway camp.
 As per a Deadline exclusive, an upcoming SpongeBob Squarepants prequel is in the works on Nickelodeon and it will reunite fans with their favorite sponge.
 Nickelodeon has officially greenlit a SpongeBob SquarePants spin-off prequel with the working title Kamp Koral, an animated series that will follow a 10-year-old SpongeBob during his time at summer camp.
 SpongeBob SquarePants veterans Marc Ceccarelli and Vincent Waller will executive produce the prequel, which follows a young SpongeBob and his fellow camp friends as they “spend the summer building underwater campfires, catching wild jellyfish, and swimming in Lake Yuckymuck at the craziest camp in the kelp forest” of Kamp Koral.
 OK but, tell us more about underwater campfires.

 Deadline reported that Nickelodeon has placed a 13-episode order for Kamp Koral.
 Unlike the original SpongeBob Squarepants — which debuted in a “classic 2D cartoon” format — Kamp Koral will debut as a computer-animated series, so don’t be alarmed if the series looks a little… different.
 While a release date has yet to be set for the prequel, Kamp Koral is slated to begin production this month in June.
 In the revered words of everyone’s favorite burger-flipping, jellyfish-catching sponge himself, “I’m ready!”